-- Since COICOP is an international classification system, its use allows the direct comparability of the CPI across many countries. - COICOP is related to the CPC (Central Product Classification) and therefore it allows the CPI to be linked to other statistical classifications such as the HS (harmonized system) which governs the classification of traded goods.
+- Since COICOP is an international classification system, its use allows the direct comparability of the CPI across many countries. - COICOP is related to the CPC (Central Product Classification) and therefore it allows the CPI to be linked to other statistical classifications

-&lt;sup>10Statistical Institute of Jamaica "Consumer Price Index Revised Series - January to June 2007" p.
+$^{^{10}\}mbox{Statistical Institute}$ of Jamaica "Consumer Price Index Revised Series - January to June 2007" p.
 9

-• COICOP is used in the System of National Accounts (SNA) 1993 via its use of CPC or related classifications, consequently indices of groups or classes of products and services in the COICOP can be used to deflate similar sub-groups in the SNA.
+- such as the HS (harmonized system) which governs the classification of traded goods. - COICOP is used in the System of National Accounts (SNA) 1993 via its use of CPC or related classifications, consequently indices of groups or classes of products and services in the COICOP can be used to deflate similar sub-groups in the SNA.